-Indian Tribes proposing to only operate in Montana are eligible to apply to this Notice, or may apply directly to Market Opportunity.
-If interested in pursuing an AmeriCorps Indian Tribes Grant, please reach out to the OCS Grants Manager for more information.
+Indian Tribes proposing to operate only in Montana are eligible to apply to this Notice, or may apply directly to Manage Indian Tribes Grants National Direct Opportunity.
+If interested in pursuing an AmeriCorps Indian Tribes Grant, please contact GOCS for more information.